Borderline Personality Disorder: What You Need to Know

 As a personality disorder diagnosis, BPD was recognized only in 1980.
 Today, many clinicians agree that the term “borderline” is controversial, stigmatizing, has no descriptive value, and should be changed.

-Research is currently focused on problems with emotional regulation, thinking and behavioral patterns, relationship and interpersonal problems as core aspects of borderline personality disorder.
-One of the term alternatives for BPD is emotional dysregulation disorder.
+Research is currently focused on problems with emotional regulation, thinking and behavioral patterns, and relationship and interpersonal problems as core aspects of borderline personality disorder.

 The exact causes of borderline personality disorder are yet to be discovered.
 There are some potential factors that may play a role in the development of this disorder: